-Our principal sources of liquidity have historically consisted of our operations activities primarily from subscription and travel revenue as well as our financing activities, including borrowings under its revolving credit facility ("Revolver").
+Our principal sources of liquidity have historically consisted of our operations activities primarily from subscription and travel revenue as well as our financing activities, including borrowings under our Revolver.
 In connection with the closing of the Business Combination, we raised \$90 million of gross proceeds.
-Additionally, we incurred \$25 million in transaction costs during the six months ended June 30, 2022, consisting of banking, legal, and other professional fees, of which \$24 million was recorded as a reduction to additional paid-in capital of proceeds and the remaining \$1.1 million was expensed in the condensed consolidated statement of operations.
+Additionally, we incurred \$25 million in transaction costs during the nine months ended September 30, 2022, consisting of banking, legal and other professional fees, of which \$24 million was recorded as a reduction to additional paid-in capital of proceeds and the remaining \$1.1 million was expensed in the condensed consolidated statement of operations.
 The total net cash proceeds to us were \$66 million.
 On April 7, 2022, we issued 490,197 shares of Class A Common Stock to the Sponsor for net proceeds of \$5.0 million.
 We intend to use the net proceeds received from the Business Combination to fund our operating cash needs and for continued investments in our growth strategies.

-As of June 30, 2022, we had \$121 million of cash and cash equivalents, \$1.7 million of restricted cash and \$14 million drawn under the Revolver.
+As of September 30, 2022, we had \$82 million of cash and cash equivalents, \$1.7 million of restricted cash and no amounts drawn under the Revolver.
 In July 2022, we repaid all amounts drawn on the Revolver.
-We were not in compliance with one of the covenants on the Revolver at May 31, 2022 and June 30, 2022.
-We are working with our lender to modify this covenant.
+We were not in compliance with the covenants on the Revolver at September 30, 2022.
+We are working with our lender to modify the covenants.
 The Revolver matures by its terms in October 2023.